This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the NHS Devon CCG commissioning policy for Referral for the Surgical Management of Heavy Menstrual Bleeding.
+This is a summary of the NHS Devon commissioning policy for Referral for the Surgical Management of Heavy Menstrual Bleeding.

 NHS England Evidence-Based Interventions programme guidance, in line with the National Institute for Health and Care Excellence (NICE) Guideline 88 (Heavy Menstrual Bleeding: assessment and management), recommends consideration of specific surgical treatment options for heavy menstrual bleeding (HMB); including in women where bleeding is having a severe impact on quality of life or where other treatment options are declined.

 Referral for specialist advice and surgery, if appropriate, is only commissioned in women without significant fibroids or structural or histological abnormalities, if they have failed treatment with appropriate pharmacotherapy.
 NICE recommends a range of both hormonal and non-hormonal pharmaceutical treatment options, some of which provide additional benefits which may be desirable.

-Although surgical treatment options were found to be clinically and cost-effective, they cost more for the CCG to commission than effective pharmacological treatments.
+Although surgical treatment options were found to be clinically and cost-effective, they cost more for NHS Devon to commission than effective pharmacological treatments.
 Pharmacotherapy has been found to be effective, providing a good response in a proportion of women.

 Referral for specialist advice and surgery, if appropriate, will only be routinely commissioned in: